tenstorrent/tt-metal/tech_reports/CCL/CclDeveloperGuide.md

 Finally, higher level operations are implemented.

+## CCL Orchestration
+At the TT-NN layer, orchestration APIs exist to perform higher level collective and multichip operations.
+For example, a user can specify that they wish to run independent all-gather operations along all the rows or columns of a mesh that their multichip tensor is distributed across.
+The ["Programming Mesh of Devices with TT-NN"](../Programming%20Mesh%20of%20Devices/Programming%20Mesh%20of%20Devices%20with%20TT-NN.md) provides further details.

 # Multichip Topologies and Connectivity {#multichip-topologies-and-connectivity}

 Starting with the Wormhole architecture, Tenstorrent offers multi-chip functionality where two or more Wormhole chips can be connected together.
 Tenstorrent’s scaleout strategy enables Wormhole and later chips to communicate directly with each other,
 It doesn’t require:

 1) a host CPU as an intermediary
 2) or a switch (such as NVSwitch)
 3) or a network card (such as Infiniband NIC)